puckeditor/puck/.github/pull_request_template.md

 ## Description

-This PR adds the `test` trigger to the `resolveData` params, matching the behavior of `resolveFields`.
+This PR adds a `style` prop to the `Puck` component to allow customization of the editor layout styles.
-This introduces a breaking change to the `resolveData` `changed` parameter, as all changes are now nested under a `test` key.

 <!--
   Include a concise and clear description of what this PR does.